antonio_andrade_long_bio.docx |

-Antonio Andrade is a recording artist who released his sixth album, Lucky in Love, in May 2020 on Lifeshakes Recordings.
+Antonio Andrade is a recording artist who released his eighth album, the all-original My Reward, in October 2023 on Lifeshakes Recordings.
 He is a songwriter who has co-written with Louisa Branscomb and Freebo.
-He is a performer with 45 years’ experience who has appeared on the juried showcases at both SERFA and SWRFA.
+He is a performer with more than 45 years’ experience who has appeared on the juried showcases at both SERFA and SWRFA, whom the Central Pennsylvania Music Awards honored as "Best Male Solo Artist" for 2021.
 At his very core, however, Antonio Andrade is an entertainer, winning audiences with his passion and enthusiasm in spirited performances of what he calls “rockin’ folk.”

+He has greeted the limited return to performing with similar enthusiasm.
 "The sensation of sharing energy with an audience arouses passion in me.
 Music has a presence and a life of its own.
 I am trying to share it, and I am attracted to the possibilities.
-I am seeking to honor my passion,” the Centralia, PA native explains."
+I am seeking to honor my passion,” the Centralia, PA native explains.

 That level of commitment to the song and the audience and that drive to share music he loves makes Andrade a consummate cover artist despite his success as a songwriter.
 He earned a career highlight with his interpretation of the Talking Heads’ “This Must Be the Place” on his first covers project, 2010’s See If You Recognize This One.
 The next year his song was used in the movie of the same name starring Sean Penn, Frances McDormand, and Judd Hirsch.